Two Weeks’ Notice Resignation Letter (14 Examples & Samples)

 Consequences of Leaving a Job without Notice

-Employees are not required by any State or federal laws to issue a resignation letter.
+Employees are not required by any state or federal law to issue a resignation letter.
 However, since companies are different, employees may be subject to company policies or contractual employment terms dictating that they submit a resignation letter.
 Also, resigning from a job without notice negatively impacts an employer’s impression of the employee, thus affecting your chances of getting a good reference.
 Therefore, references are essential in securing employment and should not be underestimated.

 Frequently Asked Questions